-The neck and chest area for the port and catheter sites will be cleaned with an antiseptic solution.
+The chest area where the port is inserted will be cleaned with an antiseptic solution.
 You will be covered with a large sterile drape to ensure sterility is maintained.
+The doctor will then administer medication via your portacath to help you relax and keep you comfortable.

-Local anaesthetic is used to completely numb the area.
+Local anaesthetic is then used to completely numb the area around your port.
 This will sting a little as the local anaesthetic goes in.

-Once the two areas are numb, the doctor will make two small incisions:
+Once the area is numb, the doctor will make a small incision over the port.
+The port is freed from any tissue and the entire device is removed, including the catheter.